 Massachusetts ESA Laws for Travel

-You can also try to certify your dog as a psychiatric service dog (PSD).
+You can also try to certify your dog as a psychiatric service dog (PSD), although this will require that you put your dog through a training program.
 Psychiatric service dogs are granted the same flight privileges as service animals.
-This may be especially helpful for individuals who have Aerophobia, a phobia of flying on planes.

 Massachusetts ESA Public Access Laws